Don’t know where to find the answer to the question how close to sidewall can a tire be patched, have a look at our details to get information.

 Checking Your Tire Pressures

 If you value safety and efficiency, it is imperative to check your tire pressure regularly.
 Too little pressure can put your car’s sidewalls at risk of punctures.
+Not only are sidewall punctures irreparable, but the tire is also more vulnerable due to lacking a steel belt.

 Additionally, too much tire pressure can cause a foreign object to penetrate through the tread and cause a puncture when it hits something.
 On the other hand, excessive tire pressure can be just as much of an issue, since the tire is unable to release excess heat which can cause blowouts.